The 7 Biggest Mistakes When Moving to Spain & Other Tips

 How do you make friends in Spain?

 I highly recommend using Facebook to connect with people.
 There are many Facebook Groups for expats in each city.
 Also, you can use Meetup.com.
-It’s free to join, and you can meet people who share a similar hobby as you!Β
+It’s free to join, and you can meet people who share your hobby!

 What’s the best way to learn Spanish?